-Acne.ca is a secure, confidential, internet-based system that connects people desiring effective acne therapy with formally trained board-certified dermatologists.
-The dermatologist uses digital pictures and information to formulate an individual treatment plan for your acne (which typically includes prescription medications).
+Acne.ca is a secure, confidential, internet-based system that connects people desiring effective acne or skincare therapy with formally trained board-certified dermatologists.
+The dermatologist uses digital pictures and information to formulate an individual treatment plan for your skin condition (which typically includes prescription medications).
 The service occurs entirely online; there is no “in-office” visit.
 The service is quick, reliable, and secure.
-Your acne is managed by authentic skin experts irrespective of your location.
+Your skin condition is managed by authentic skin experts irrespective of your location.

 For most people, a consultation takes around ten to fifteen minutes.
-You answer some general questions about the severity of your acne, things you’ve tried, general health etc. After that, you submit a few digital photos of your skin using your smartphone, tablet or webcam.
-You can choose your pharmacy (or your prescription can be sent to the nearest pharmacy based on your location), and pay the consultation fee (credit card or PayPal).
+You answer some general questions about skin condition and its severity, things you’ve tried, general health etc. After that, you submit a few digital photos of your skin using your smartphone, tablet or webcam.
+You can choose your pharmacy (or your prescription can be sent to the nearest pharmacy based on your location), and pay the consultation fee.

 Absolutely.
 Dermatology is a “visual specialty”.
-Almost all conditions that a dermatologist sees are based on visual cues and acne is no different.
+Almost all conditions that a dermatologist sees are based on visual cues, acne included.
 The Acne.ca service allows for rapid, direct access to a specialist without the need for a referral.
-An optimal treatment plan is prepared for you, generally within 48 hours.
+An optimal treatment plan is prepared for you, generally within 24 hours.
 There is no waiting in the doctor’s office, no time taken off from work or school.
 Think about how much your time is worth.

 Once you submit your consultation, you will be directed to your “dashboard”.
 Your dashboard includes:

-After electronically uploading your consultation, a board-certified dermatologist will examine your photos and information and will create a customized treatment plan, specifically for your skin type and acne severity.
+After electronically uploading your consultation, a board-certified dermatologist will examine your photos and information and will create a customized treatment plan, specifically for your skin type and condition.
 If your treatment plan includes a prescription (and it usually does), we electronically send it to your preferred pharmacy, and you can pick it up at your convenience.
-The dermatologist typically completes your consultation within 48 hours.
+The dermatologist typically completes your consultation within 24 hours.
 No in-office visit is required.

 All of the doctors on Acne.ca are board-certified dermatologists, the authentic skin care experts.

 The doctor will review your information and will create a treatment plan that is individualized for you.
-Prescriptions (oral medications and topical creams) are often but not invariably required for treating acne.
+Prescriptions (oral medications and topical creams) are often but not invariably required for treating acne and other skin conditions.
 You can indicate medications that your do not want to take.
 An option for non-prescription general skin care advice is also available.
 Accutane is not available through Acne.ca.

 Ordinarily side effects can be anticipated and prevented.
 If there is an issue that is related to medications, a new prescription can be sent to your pharmacy of choice.